roompilotpro/roompilot/frontend/designs/pages.md

 # RoomPilot UI Pages Specification

-This document contains specifications for all pages needed in the RoomPilot application.
-Each page section includes the page name, description, key components, and design notes.
-Use this as a reference for building each page individually.
+This document tracks the status of all UI pages and specifies missing modals/components still needed.

 ---